ochrance-cz/web/content-en/aktualne/czech_ombudsman_s_advisory_body_thousands_of_people_with_disabilities_lack_legal_capacity_despite_this_being_a_violation_of_the_un_convention_on_the_rights_of_persons_with_disabilities/index.md

 ---
-title: "Czech Ombudsman´s Advisory Body: Thousands of People with Disabilities Lack Legal Capacity, despite this Being a Violation of the UN Convention on the Rights of Persons with Disabilities"
+title: "Czech Ombudsman´s Advisory Body: Thousands of people with disabilities lack full legal capacity in violation with the UN Convention on the Rights of Persons with Disabilities"
 date: 2023-07-03T16:38:45.610Z
 vystupy:
   - news